-111101 mational bevelopment concentration

-DEV6301 DEV6201 DEV6802 DEV6101 Water Development Programs 3 Food and Agriculture 3 Health and Development 3 Enterprise Development 3 TOTAL 12

-G eneral Management Concentration

-MGT6103 MGT5610 MGT6202 MGT5151 Human Resource Management
+MGT6103 Human Resource Management 3

+MGT5610 Project Management 3

+MGT6202 Legal and Risk Management 3

+MGT5151 Organizational Behavior .
+3

+TOTAL 12

 Customized Concentration

-may find that concentration the four esta may create a (twelve units concentration h well-defined goals for their professional developmen their needs are best met by a combination of courses as a that do not conform to the specific requirements of any oblished concentrations in the MSM.
-In this case, student Customized Concentration consisting of any four course from the concentration listings above.
-This customized must be clearly defined and created in coordination with Academic Coach.
+Students with well-defined goals for their professional development may find that their needs are best met by a combination of courses as a concentration that do not conform to the specific requirements of any of the four established concentrations in the MSM.
+In this case, students may create a Customized Concentration consisting of any four courses (twelve units) from the concentration listings above.
+This customized concentration must be clearly defined and created in coordination with the student's Academic Coach.

-POLICY AND MGT5102 MGT5305 MGT6415 DECISION-MAKING FOCUS Marketing Management
+POLICY AND DECISION-MAKING FOCUS UNITS

-Recap of MB A unit requirements

-Servant Lead lership Focus9

-Professional Concentration12

-Policy and D ecision-Making Focus
+MGT5102 Marketing Management 3

+MGT5305 Organizational Finance 3

+MGT6415 Strategic Management and Planning 3

+TOTAL 9